Free outdoor winter activities

 If you can’t face the cold and wet, here are some ideas for winter activities you and your child can do inside at home:

 - Line up some empty plastic bottles inside and use an old pair of socks to play indoor ‘bowling’.
 Make it harder by adding some weight (like sand or water) inside the bottles.
-Your child could then also recycle the socks to play other games like soccer or tennis, or even puppet plays.
+Your child could recycle the socks to play other games like soccer or tennis, or even puppet plays.

 - Encourage your child to throw a scarf up in the air and catch it on an arm, leg, knee or head.
 Or let your child kick a balloon up as high as possible and then use a fly swat or plastic bat to hit the balloon.